euiminnn/Learn-Git-Branch/piscine00/README.md

 <br>

-- See the commit status of current project.
+- See the commit status of the current project.
 - Submit your answer(**the result when you get with the command `git log`**) in a file named `answer`.

 <br>